 Too much protein in the water of a fish tank can coat the bubbles, preventing them from popping.
 Protein foam is an indicator that your tank needs to be cleaned.
 A dirty filter and debris in the aquarium can cause this problem.
 Additionally, a dead fish that’s starting to decompose can lead to protein foam, so be sure to count your fish regularly to make sure that none are missing.

 One of the most important ways to keep your fish tank healthy is to fill it with high-quality water.
 Chlorine can damage your fish tank within minutes.
 Tap water is treated with chlorine or chloramine, and both are dangerous to fish.
 Chlorine can be bubbled out of the water, but chloramine cannot.
-Fish that are poisoned by chlorine may develop redness or mucus all over their bodies.
-They usually die if they are not removed shortly after exposure.
+Fish that are poisoned by chlorine may develop redness or mucus all over their bodies, and they usually die if they are not removed shortly after exposure.